8 DIY Metal Lathe Ideas You Can Make Today (With Pictures)

 In these instructions, you will learn all of the steps for making your own brass whistle.
 The steps are straightforward and easy to follow.
 You’ll find written instructions, pictures, and graphics to ensure you learn how to make the whistle correctly.
 Even two other users have made it, proving that these instructions are clear.

-5. Metal Spinning Bowls
+5. Metal Spinning Bowls by Flaxmetalarts

 These tiny metal bowls are absolutely beautiful.
 They will make beautiful accent pieces.
 With some copper squares and a metal lathe, you will be able to turn copper disks into beautiful bowls in no time.